TitilayoMG/Pie-Sales-Analysis/README.md

 ![](pastry-buffet.jpg)

 ## Introduction
 This dashboard presents the analysis of pies sold within 3 years.
-This organization sells pie and makes it in 7 different pie flavor, sold in slice or whole.
+This organization make pies in 7 different flavor and it's sold in slice or whole.
 The sales takes two form.
 It is either sold in store or through pre-order purchase.
 This analysis is done on Power BI.

 ## Problem Statement
 The following questions are the recommended analysis